stacksmith/trivial-project/README.md

 Follow the REPL instructions to create a custom template directory, and enter your local information in the `.local.tp` file.

+## GENERAL USAGE

+After setting your name/email address and preferred license in .local.tp file, you can just `(tp:make-project :NAME ...)`

+Fine tune your template to fit your needs.
+Feel free to create different templates for different types of projects; specify the one you need with `:TEMPLATE-PATH` when creating projects.

+Almost every aspect of project generation is configurable.
+The rest of this document describes the aspects of configuration.

 ## KEY-VALUE SUBSTITUTION

 In addition to copying files from the template directory, TRIVIAL-PROJECT will replace specially marked text and rename specially named files.